kjrusscher/BNO085-ROS2-Node/README.md

 # BNO085-ROS2-Node
-A ROS2 Compatible node that interfaces with the BNO085 IMU sensor via python
+A ROS2 Compatible node that interfaces with the BNO085 IMU sensor via python.
+The node publishes the linear acceleration (gravity compensated) and angular velocity on /imu/data.

+Build with `colcon build` in root of repository.
+Source `./install/setup.sh`.
+Run with `ros2 run bno085 bno085_publisher`.

 ## Requirements
 **TODO: Added Requirements.txt**